 Cold-laser therapy also is useful in treating scar tissue such as that from burns or surgery.
 Cold laser should not be applied to any skin areas where there are tattoos.

-The Future of Cold-Laser Therapy
+The Future of This Therapy

 - spinal-cord injuries;